mlr3mbo: Bayesian Optimization in R: Introduction

 \section{Introduction}

-Black-box optimization deals with optimizing the parameters of an objective function, system, or process whose internal structure is unknown, and gradients or similar structural information are not available.
+Black-box optimization deals with optimizing the parameters of an objective function, system, or process whose internal structure is unknown and for which gradients or similar structural information are unavailable.
 Instead, the objective function can only be evaluated at given inputs.
 These evaluations are often time-consuming, noisy, sometimes involve multiple criteria, and may involve search spaces with integer and categorical parameters as well as hierarchical dependencies.
-Such settings are common in engineering and the natural sciences, for example when designing production or engineering processes via computer simulations~\citep{forrester2008,sacks1989}, drug discovery~\citep{pyzer-knapp2018}, material design~\citep{zhang2020}, designing agents~\citep{chen2018}, in robotics, when tuning hyperparameters of machine learning (ML) models~\citep{snoek2012}, or when configuring general algorithmic systems\cite{chen2018,hutter2011}.
+Such settings are common in engineering and the natural sciences, for example in the design of production or engineering processes via computer simulations~\citep{forrester2008,sacks1989}, drug discovery~\citep{pyzer-knapp2018}, material design~\citep{zhang2020}, agent design~\citep{chen2018}, robotics, hyperparameter tuning of machine learning (ML) models~\citep{snoek2012}, and configuration of general algorithmic systems\cite{chen2018,hutter2011}.
 In these regimes, sample-efficient and robust optimization methods are essential to achieving good performance with limited evaluation budgets.

 Model-based optimization (MBO), also known as Bayesian optimization (BO) or sequential design of experiments from the field of design and analysis of computer experiments (DACE)\cite{sacks1989}, has become a standard approach for tackling such black-box optimization problems.
 Classical BO methods\cite{jones1998} approximate the unknown objective function with a probabilistic surrogate, typically a Gaussian process (GP)\cite{rasmussen2005}, and use an acquisition function, such as expected improvement (EI), to select promising evaluation points.
 This leads to a sequential decision process that balances exploitation of regions with low predicted loss and exploration of regions with high uncertainty.
 Early work in this area emerged from the simulation and statistics communities~\cite{mockus1978, jones1998}, and has since been generalized to a wide variety of surrogate models (SM) and acquisition strategies~\cite{brochu2010, shahriari2016}.
-More historical context can be found in Chapter~12 of Garnett (2023)\cite{garnett2023}.
+More historical context can be found in Chapter~12 of Garnett (2023)\cite{garnett2023}; for an applied perspective on GP surrogates and BO see Gramacy (2020)\cite{gramacy2020}.

 In ML, BO has become a central tool for hyperparameter optimization (HPO)\cite{bergstra2011, snoek2012, thornton2013, bischl2023}.
 Modern learning systems often expose dozens to hundreds of hyperparameters that may be continuous, integer, and categorical, as well as conditional choices over model architectures and preprocessing steps.
 Na\"ive approaches such as grid search or purely random search\cite{bergstra2012} are easy to implement, with the latter often showing surprisingly good performance on HPO problems of only moderate difficulty.
 However, they do not scale well to problems of higher dimensionality or situations where local information needs to be exploited to reach search space regions of acceptable performance.
 This is especially common in AutoML where complete ML pipelines or ensembles are optimized instead of single models.
 As a result, BO is now a core component of many automated machine learning (AutoML) systems~\cite{feurer2022, kotthoff2017}.